copernicus-mogley/zkav.club/infrastructure/zcash/README.md

 Milestone 3 is complete when all non-doc items above are marked Done (or explicitly deferred with rationale).

 ### Phase 6 — Operate & iterate (monthly)

+Monthly reports will be maintained as one rolling page at [https://www.zkav.club/infrastructure/zcash/reports](https://www.zkav.club/infrastructure/zcash/reports).

 Grant-aligned reporting metrics: